State Income Tax Comparison

 Practical Tips

-• Remember that this calculator shows only state income tax differences—you should also compare property taxes, sales taxes, and local taxes, which vary widely and can offset or exceed your income tax savings in some states
+- Remember that this calculator shows only state income tax differences—you should also compare property taxes, sales taxes, and local taxes, which vary widely and can offset or exceed your income tax savings in some states.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• If you're married, run the calculator for both your combined household income and verify whether your new state taxes married couples differently than single filers, as some states have marriage penalties or bonuses
+- If you're married, run the calculator for both your combined household income and verify whether your new state taxes married couples differently than single filers, as some states have marriage penalties or bonuses.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• Check whether your new state has a lower income tax rate but different tax brackets or deductions than your current state—the effective rate you pay may differ from the advertised state rate
+- Check whether your new state has a lower income tax rate but different tax brackets or deductions than your current state—the effective rate you pay may differ from the advertised state rate.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• Consider the timing of your move carefully; if you relocate mid-year, you may owe taxes to both states based on the portion of the year you spent in each, which can complicate your tax situation
+- Consider the timing of your move carefully; if you relocate mid-year, you may owe taxes to both states based on the portion of the year you spent in each, which can complicate your tax situation.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

-• Don't let tax savings alone drive your relocation decision—factor in cost of living, housing prices, job opportunities, and quality of life, as these often have much larger financial impacts than income tax differences
+- Don't let tax savings alone drive your relocation decision—factor in cost of living, housing prices, job opportunities, and quality of life, as these often have much larger financial impacts than income tax differences.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

 Frequently Asked Questions